spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 ## Model estimation

-Press the `Estimate` button.
+Press the `Estimate` button on the "Menu" window.
 This will call up the specification of an fMRI estimation job in the batch editor window.
 Then